lare96/pastebin4scala/README.md

     println(s"Paste $it successfully deleted."))
 ```

-More examples of anonymous and authenticated Pastebin API features can be found here.
+More examples of anonymous and authenticated Pastebin API features can be found [here](https://github.com/lare96/pastebin4scala/tree/master/examples/src/main/scala).

 Issues
 -------
- If you encounter any issues with pastebin4scala please open a new issue or a pull request with the fix.
+If you encounter any issues with pastebin4scala please open a new [issue](https://github.com/lare96/pastebin4scala/issues/new) describing the problem or a [pull request](https://github.com/lare96/pastebin4scala/compare) with a potential fix to the problem.